SU2C Innovative Research Grants

 Since the launch of this groundbreaking initiative in 2008, the AACR, SU2C's scientific partner, has played an integral role by providing scientific leadership, expert peer review and grants administration.
-The AACR assembled the expert SU2C Scientific Advisory Committee, as well as the prestigious Innovative Research Grants Review Committee, chaired by Richard D. Kolodner, Ph.D., along with Vice-chairpersons William G. Kaelin Jr., M.D., and William G. Nelson, M.D., Ph.D., which conducts a unique, interactive, rapid and rigorous evaluation innovative grant applications via a multi-step scientific review process.
-The AACR is responsible for administering these grants and, through the SU2C Scientific Advisory Committee and Innovative Research Grants Review Committee, providing ongoing scientific oversight to ensure that progress is being made.
-SU2C is committed to transparency in both the funding process and the outcomes of the projects, so progress reports will be made available to the public on this website.
+The AACR assembled the expert SU2C Scientific Advisory Committee, as well as the prestigious Innovative Research Grants Review Committee, currently chaired by William G. Kaelin Jr., MD, with vice-chairpersons William G. Nelson, MD, PhD, and Sara A. Courtneidge, PhD, which conducts a unique, interactive, rapid and rigorous evaluation innovative grant applications via a multi-step scientific review process.
+Richard D. Kolodner, PhD, served as chairperson for the 2009 and 2011 Innovative Research Grants Committees.
+The AACR is responsible for administering these grants and, with the SU2C Scientific Advisory Committee and Innovative Research Grants Review Committee, provides ongoing scientific oversight to ensure that progress is being made.
+Each investigator's cutting-edge research project is aimed at improving and saving cancer patients' lives.